Hygienic Robotic Food Loading

 Challenge

-Our customer approached us with the challenge of automatically loading a hygienic robotic food handling/high-speed thermoform packaging machine with single-serve cheese sticks.
-The upstream converting process could produce 720 portions per minute, but the thermoformer could not be hand loaded at this rate.
-The customer was also concerned about the cost justification of the advanced automation required to eliminate 8 people on the line.
-The most critical demand was for the entire line to be inspected for USDA Dairy acceptance.
-Ready-to-eat snacks are inherently high-risk and the customer’s quality team wanted Marchant Schmidt to focus on options to mitigate the danger.
+Our customer approached us with the challenge of automatically loading a hygienic robotic food handling and high-speed thermoform packaging machine with single-serve cheese sticks.
+The upstream converting process could produce 720 portions per minute, but the thermoforming material could not be hand-load at this rate.

 Application Details